3sanket3/learning/README.md

 ### Welcome <Namaste emoji using Emoji Code extension>

-I will try to consolidate all my learnings here.
+I will try to consolidate notes related my learning, ideas, thoughts, experiences here.
+Which will mostly later on move to their saperate websites

-Please make a pull reaquest if you want to add your learning or let me knao if you have idea/improvements for the same.